 The symptoms of both can be very similar.
-Allergies involve immune reactions and tests are often not reliable so the only true way to determine an adverse food reaction is by feeding an elimination diet.
-In pets, symptoms of adverse food reactions affecting the digestive system include vomiting and/or diarrhoea, abdominal pain and/or bloating and occasional diarrhoea, flatulence, soft/loose stools.
-Affecting the skin…itchy skin, inflamed skin and scaly, crusty patches of skin.
+Allergies involve immune reactions and allergy tests are often not reliable so the only true way to determine an adverse food reaction is by feeding an elimination diet.

-As well as diet being a possible cause, if your pet is itching, this may be caused by flea allergy dermatitis (FAD), very common in dogs and cats and caused by a sensitivity to flea saliva – this can be caused by just one or two flea bites.
+As well as diet being a possible cause, if your pet is itching, this may be caused by flea allergy dermatitis (FAD).
+This is very common in dogs and cats and caused by a sensitivity to flea saliva – this can be caused by just one or two flea bites.

 Owners may not even see fleas on their pet; excessive grooming by hypersensitive pets often removes any evidence.
 Or it may be caused by environmental allergens like pollen.
 This type of allergy is known to be inherited.
 Dogs and cats suffering from an allergy should not be bred from.